kubewarden/rfc/rfc/0022-policy-lifecycle.md

 Wasmtime ensures safety by producing an error when an incompatible version of a module is loaded.
 This allows us to handle such errors gracefully by downloading and re-optimizing the module as needed.
 Alternatively, we could save metadata alongside the binary blob containing the version and configuration details.
 Wasmtime includes mechanisms for version tracking to assist in ensuring compatibility.
-Please refer to the [Wasmtime documentation](https://docs.rs/wasmtime/latest/wasmtime/struct.Config.html#method.module_version) for more information about module versions strategies.
+Please refer to the [Wasmtime documentation](https://docs.rs/wasmtime/latest/wasmtime/struct.Config.html#method.module_version) for more information about module version strategies.

 Therefore, we need to store precompiled modules in a path that includes the Policy Server version.
 This ensures compatibility when the Policy Server is updated, and the precompiled modules might no longer work with the new version.
 Example: `/cache/ghcr.io/kubewarden/policies/safe-labels/v1.0.0/optimized-kw-v1.28.1.wasm`.
-TODO: explain this example
+Where `v1.0.0` is the policy version and `v1.28.1` the policy-server version.

 #### Security Implications